sensiml/esp32_simple_http_uart/README.md

 It is useful to have the UART ISR configured to be placed in RAM, but it is not necessary.
 This is done through the menuconfig.

+## Recognition results

+The application will assume that if it gets valid JSON over a serial port, and it isn't a capture configuration, that it is getting recognition results.

+These results will be viewable at the `/results` endpoint. `/config` and `/stream` endpoints won't work when streaming results.

 # Using with Nano33 or other devices.